Paddleboarders in Lincolnshire, UK weren't expecting this little guy to join in with their class!

-Paddleboarders in Lincolnshire, UK had a special guest in their lesson this week as a seal decided to hitch a lift down the river.
+Paddleboarders in Lincolnshire, UK had a special guest in their lesson as a seal decided to hitch a lift down the river.

 A group of beginners were out with Yellowbelly SUP School's Phil May, when the animal popped up and surprised the paddlers.